Ozone Meter & Sensor

 Principle of ozone meter

+The ozone sensor is the core component of the ozone meter, which is in direct contact with the measured gas and converts it into an electrical signal.
 According to the different principles of detection, ozone meters can generally be divided into three kinds of ultraviolet, semiconductor, electrochemical.

 Ultraviolet ozone meter working principle